Bricktech2000/Notes/notes/improved-expression-evaluation.md

 Would there be any disadvantage to having every mathematical expression be implicitly evaluated using [[limit]]s?
 Is there any situation in which an undefined value would be required?
 This would allow for any algebraic manipulation on expressions without having to worry about restrictions.

-this [[improved-expression-evaluation]] proposes that any algebraic manipulation that can be done inside a classical [[limit]] expression can also be done without a [[limit]] expression. this also means that if the result of an expression is "undefined", then the expression must be rearranged first in order to avoid the undefined value, resulting in a meaningful answer.
+this [[improved-expression-evaluation]] proposes that any algebraic manipulation that can be done inside a classical [[limit]] expression can also be done without a [[limit]] expression. this also means that if the result of an expression is _undefined_, then the expression must be rearranged first in order to avoid the undefined value, resulting in a meaningful result.

 ## applications